Muhnot Nainsi: Early life

-Mumhata Nainsi Jaimilota was born 1611 in the Oswal Jain community.
+Muhnot Nainsi Jaimilota was born 1611 in the Oswal Jain community.
 He was the eldest among his 5 brothers.
 His father was Jaimal Muhnot, a civil servant.

 Nainsi ri Khyat

 Khyat written by him, is famously known as Nainsi ri Khyat.
-Gaurishankar Ojha wrote praising it that if this material had become available to Colonel Tad, his 'Rajasthan' would have been of some other way.
+Gaurishankar Ojha wrote praising it that if this material had become available to Colonel Tod, his 'Rajasthan' would have been of some other way.
 This book was edited in two parts (Hindi translation) by Ramnarayan Dugad and published in 1982 by Kashi Nagari Pracharini Sabha.
-In the original Rajasthani, this book was edited by Badri Prasad Sakaria and published in four parts from Rajasthan Oriental Vidya Pratishthan Jodhpur till 967.
+In the original Rajasthani, this book was edited by Badri Prasad Sakaria and published in four parts from Rajasthan Oriental Vidya Pratishthan Jodhpur till 1967.
 In this repute, Nainasi has written the history of the dynasties of almost all the princely states of Rajasthan.
 In it, the history of Sisodia, Rathores and Bhatis is written in greater detail.
 By giving the lineage of the first dynasty, later achievements of each ruler have been taken under the title 'Baat' like 'Baat Rao Jodha Ri' etc. Muhnot was alive till Vikram Samvat 1727, so only mention of events up to the early 18th century in Khyat.
 In this, the genealogy and culture up to the 13th century cannot be said to be so authentic, but the events and events after that are considered reliable.
 Nainasi has also given the names of the people with whose help he compiled the material.
-Khyat's language is Marwari.
+Khyat's language is Takshali Rajasthani.